NikiTricky2/NikiTricky2/README.md

-### Hello!
+## Hello!
 My name is NikiTricky!
 I am a full-stack developer and i also know Python and NodeJS.
-You can see my LinkTree here: https://linktr.ee/NikiTricky_/
+Contact:
+* **Email**: nikitricky@mail.com